mccraigmccraig/freyja/README.md

 ```

 Now we've got something different!
 We have a new effect to interpret, an `Ask`
-this time, and more continuations in the `q` to pass the results to...
+this time, and more continuations in the `q` to pass results to...
+This `Ask`
+struct was built by the `Freyja.Effects.Reader.ask()` call in the
+computation, inside the continuation passed to the first `bind` call.

+Let's skip over the `Freer.pure` call we now have at the head of the
-let's skip over the `Freer.pure` call, because we know what it's going to
+queue, because we know what it's going to do (just wrap the value in `Pure`),
-do (just wrap the value in `Pure`), and let's say interpreting the `Ask`
+and let's say interpreting the `Ask` returns a value of `15`, because we're
-returns a value of `15`, beause we're the Handler and we can do that:
+both the interpreter and the `Handler` and we can do that:

 ``` elixir
 freer_4 = (Enum.at(freer_3.q, 1)).(15)
 # %Freyja.Freer.Pure{val: 20}
 ```

-And there we are - we called the final continuation, which was the last line of
+And we have arrived - we called the final continuation, the function taking
+parameter `y` in the expansion corresponding to the last line of
-the `con` block and it added together our two interpreted values and `return`ed
+the `con` block, and it added together our two interpreted values and `return`ed
-the result.
+the result - and since `return` represents a terminal state at the top-level of
+the computation, the value is returned to the caller

-This is essentially what a Handler does - it pattern-matches on the `sig` and
+This process we have followed is essentially what the Freyja interpreter does -
+it pattern-matches on the `sig` and `data` in `Impure` structs, finds a `Handler`
-`data`, decides how to interpret the effect (producing an ordinary value),
+to interpret the effect (producing an ordinary value), then passes that value
-then passes that value to the next continuation in the queue.
+to the next continuation in the queue.
+The `Freyja.Run.impl` module
-The `Freyja.Run.impl` module orchestrates this loop.
+orchestrates this loop.

 ---